 The conservation futures levy enacted by the Board of County Commissioners in 1985 has been a primary local source of revenue for Legacy Lands acquisitions.
-This appendix provides a list of acquisitions where conservation futures revenue has been an important component, often leveraged with other resources such as grants, donations of land value and partner contributions.
-The table does not include acquisitions via other means, such as the state Department of Natural Resources Trust Land Transfer Program, or conservation acquisitions by other entities and organizations with their own resources, which have also been important in assembling the current conservation lands system in Clark County.
+Table E-1 in this appendix provides a list of acquisitions where conservation futures revenue has been an important component, often leveraged with other resources such as grants, donations of land value and partner contributions.

+Within the county, many park and open space acquisitions have been made by cities, non-profit conservation organizations, state and federal governments that did not involve conservation futures revenues.
+All of these acquisitions have been important in assembling the current conservation lands system in Clark County.